dv-fenix/SemiNMF-Autoencoders/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 ![build](https://img.shields.io/circleci/project/github/badges/shields/master)

 This repository contains the code for the experiments of the semi-NMF based regularization objective over the training of multiple autoencoder architectures for unsupervised hyperspectral unmixing.
+Design of the semi-NMF objective can be found in `Algorithm.pdf`.
+The corresponding research paper will be made available on arXiv soon.

 ## Dependencies
 * __Docker 19.03.12__